grafana/pyroscope/tools/k6/README.md

 In order to run the load tests, you need an API token with a read scope.
 Once you have this token, you can use this command to kick off load tests with default settings:

 ```
-K6_READ_TOKEN="token" k6 run tools/k6/reads.js
+K6_BASE_URL="url" k6 run tools/k6/reads.js
 ```

-This will run the load test locally against the `firedev001` cell.
+This will run the load test locally against the specified Pyroscope deployment.
 Alternatively, you can trigger the test to run with k6 cloud executors by running:

 ```
-k6 cloud load.js -e "K6_READ_TOKEN=token"
+k6 cloud load.js -e "K6_READ_TOKEN=token K6_TENANT_ID=tenant K6_BASE_URL=url"
 ```

 ### Configuration options

 By default, the tests are configured to run with one VU for 30 seconds.
 You can tune this from the commandline by using the `--vus N` and `--duration T` parameters, respectively.
 See the [k6 docs](https://k6.io/docs/using-k6/k6-options/reference/) for more options.

-Also by default, the tests will run against `firedev001` using the `1218` tenant.
-This can be changed by specifying the `K6_BASE_URL` and `K6_TENANT_ID` environment variables.
-For example, to run a test against a local Pyroscope instance, you could do:
+The `K6_BASE_URL` environment variable is required.
+It specifies the Pyroscope instance to run the load test against.
+This is the url that is used to push profiles.
+For example, to run a test against a local Pyroscope instance, you would do:

 ```
-K6_READ_TOKEN="xxx" K6_BASE_URL="http://localhost:4040" k6 run tools/k6/reads.js
+K6_BASE_URL="http://localhost:4040" k6 run tools/k6/reads.js
 ```

-> [!NOTE]
-> `K6_READ_TOKEN` must always be specified.
-However, when running locally, its value doesn't matter.
+The `K6_READ_TOKEN` and `K6_TENANT_ID` environment variables are used when running load tests against a Pyroscope deployment that requires authentication.

 ## Tests